FOOD FOR THOUGHT Book Club

-The Dinner Detectives, the library’s mystery book group, will meet on Tuesday, May 3rd at 6:00pm and the topic will be British Library Crime Classics.
-You bring your book and dinner – we provide the coffee, dessert and discussion!
+The Dinner Detectives, the library’s mystery book group, will meet on Tuesday, June 7th at 6:00pm and the Anniversary Meeting topic will be Small Town Mysteries.
 New members welcome.

-The Swampscott Library Book Group will meet Tuesday, May 24th, at 7:00pm to discuss This is Your Life Harriet Chance! by Jonathan Evison.
+The Swampscott Library Book Group will meet Tuesday, June 21st, at 7:00pm to discuss The Bridal Chair by Gloria Goldreich.
 New members welcome.

 AFTERNOON TEA AND BOOKS

 Interested in a day time book club at the library?
 Our afternoon book club meets the third Tuesday of the month at 1:00pm.
-We will be meeting Tuesday, May 17th at 1:00pm to discuss An Unexpected Guest by Anne Korkeakivi.
+We will be meeting Tuesday, June 21st at 1:00pm to discuss The Nightingale by Kristin Hannah.
 New members welcome!

 Lou Gallo and his town historians will be continuing their 20th year with a meeting on Friday, June 3rd at 10am.
 Anyone interested in local history is welcome!